-Autism Emphasis: Autism specialization practica: ED PS 7837 (Assessment focus) and ED PS 7839 (Intervention focus) are to be completed during summer of the first year or fall or spring semester of the second year following completion of two didactic courses scheduled in summer of year one: ED PS 7836: ASD Introduction and Assessment, and ED PS 7838: ASD Interventions.
-Students are encouraged to gain applied experiences under the supervision of autism specialists throughout the program at the Carmen B. Pingree Autism Center of Learning, the UU Autism Spectrum Disorder Clinic, UNI H.O.M.E. program, the University Neuropsychiatric Institute (UNI) Summer Camp program for children with autism using the Superheroes Social Skills program developed by Jenson, Bowen, Clark, Hood, Block, Radley, Gabrieslen, and Springer.
+Autism Emphasis: The Autism specialization practica are now integrated into two of the primary ASD courses: ED PS 7833 (ASD Introduction and Assessment) and ED PS 7838 (ASD Interventions).
+Students are encouraged to gain applied experiences under the supervision of autism specialists throughout the program through the Carmen B. Pingree Autism Center of Learning, the UU Autism Spectrum Disorder Clinic, UNI HOME program, the University Neuropsychiatric Institute (UNI) Summer Camp program for children with autism using the Superheroes Social Skills program developed by Jenson, Bowen, Clark, Hood, Block, Radley, Gabrieslen, and Springer.